 John Elder Robison

-John Elder Robison is the author of Switched On; Raising Cubby; Look Me in the Eye, My Life with Asperger’s; and Be Different - adventures of a free range Aspergian.
+John Elder Robison is an autistic adult; author of Switched On; Raising Cubby; Look Me in the Eye, My Life with Asperger’s; and Be Different - Adventures of a Free-range Aspergian.
 John’s books are sold in a dozen languages in over 65 countries.